Evaluating from Benign to Dynamic Adversarial: A Squid Game for Large Language Models: Constructing the Squid Game

-{\bf Glass Stepping Stones.} The game involved contestants attempting to cross two parallel bridges by jumping across tempered glass panels while avoiding weaker panels of regular glass.
-Those who landed on a regular glass broke through the panel and fell to their elimination.
-Here, we transform this game to evaluate the proficiency of models in sequential decision-making under severe uncertainty.
+{\bf $L_5$: Glass Stepping Stones.} In this game, we aim to evaluate the proficiency of models in sequential decision-making under severe uncertainty.
 Specifically, the model is tasked with crossing a metaphorical {\it bridge} consisting of $N$ sequential steps.
 At each step $i \in \{ 1, \ldots ,N\}$, there is a pair of glass panels, $\{ {L_i},{R_i}\}$, with a safe path unknown to the model.
-Initially, each model determines its sequence of actions after learning the game rules.
+Initially, each model determines its sequence of actions after knowing the game rules.
 The first model $M_1$ to attempt the bridge acts as the information producer for the entire group and faces maximum uncertainty.
 Subsequent models $M_{k>1}$ act to effectively leverage the public information generated by their predecessors.
 If the number of survivors in each round is less than the total number of steps remaining required to pass, the surviving models will then re-select their movement order and resume the above process.
 The objective for each model $M_k$ is to derive an optimal policy $\pi _k^*$ that maximizes its survival probability given the actions of all preceding models:

-where $H_{k,i}$ denotes the public history available to model $M_k$ at $i$-th step. $k$ is the index for the model, representing its order in the sequence.
-This multi-agent design transforms a simple probability puzzle into a rich simulation of real-world competitive intelligence, where agents must learn not only from direct interaction with the environment but also from the successes and failures of others.
+where $H_{k,i}$ denotes the public history available to model $M_k$ at $i$-th step. $k$ is the model's order in the sequence.
+This multi-agent design transforms a simple probability puzzle into a simulation of real-world planning, where models must learn not only from direct environmental interaction but also from the successes and failures of others.